databrary/policies/definitions.md

 - Birthplace
 - Address
 - Telephone number
-- Faces and voices. -->
+- Faces and voices -->

 ## Non-identifiable data
-Collections of information that do not contain *Identifiable Data*.
+Collections of information that do not contain *identifiable data*.

 ## Recordings
 Video or audio recordings or still (photographic) images.